Wealthsimple vs. Tangerine in 2025

 Tangerine offers a decent selection of accounts: RRSP, TFSA, RRIF as well as non-registered investment accounts.
 They offer joint as well as personal accounts.

-Wealthsimple offers all of these options—and also offers LIRA, LIF, and RESPs.
+Wealthsimple offers all of these options—and also offers LIRA, LIF, RESPs, and FHSA.
 Perhaps it’s because they’re investment-focused, while Tangerine is a bank that also offers investments, but whatever the reason, we give full points to Wealthsimple Invest for providing account holders with the most options.

 Wealthsimple vs Tangerine: Investment Selection

 Wealthsimple creates portfolios from a selection of 50+ ETFs from a variety of top ETF providers.
-They have 5 socially responsible options and one Halal ETF.
+They have 5 socially responsible options, and one Halal ETF available in 3 risk levels.

-Tangerine’s base portfolios aren’t ETFs at all, they’re in-house mutual funds which track the market in the same way that ETFs do (think of them as the precursor to ETFs with a lower fee than mutual funds, but higher than ETFs).
-Their Global ETF Portfolio is made up of 6 different Scotia ETFs in a variety of asset allocations depending on your risk tolerance and financial goals.
+Tangerine’s core portfolios aren’t ETFs at all, they’re in-house mutual funds which track the market in the same way that ETFs do (think of them as the precursor to ETFs with a lower fee than mutual funds, but higher than ETFs).
+Their Global ETF Portfolio on the other hand, is made up of ETFs: 6 different Scotia ETFs in a variety of asset allocations depending on your risk tolerance and financial goals.

 Wealthsimple vs Tangerine: Portfolio options